YaroslavKSE/IMDB-For-Music/terraform/Readme.md

 10. ECS tasks require IAM permissions to access the SSM Parameter Store.

+11. ECR repositories for container images must be created before applying the Terraform configuration.

+12. The ECS module uses Fargate launch type for all services, eliminating the need to manage EC2 instances.

+13. Auto-scaling is configured for all ECS services based on CPU and memory utilization metrics.

 ## Free Tier and Cost Considerations

 ### PostgreSQL RDS
-- Instance Type: `db.t3.micro` is free tier eligible
+- Instance Type: `db.t4g.micro` is free tier eligible
 - Storage: 20 GB included in free tier
 - Storage Encryption: Disabled in dev to remain free tier eligible
 - Multi-AZ: Disabled in dev (not free tier eligible)